A Time to Dance

 Veda is an outstanding student in the art of traditional Indian dance.
 Although her mother isn't excited about it, Veda attends competitions and is highly regarded by her demanding instructor.
 When an accident leaves Veda with an amputated leg, she decides to re-build her life, and she has to make choices about which relationships to prioritize, and where dance will fit into her world.

-After all these years of ignoring me
+"After all these years of ignoring me

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .